computeman/Phase-3-CLI/README.md

 # Task Management Application

-Task Management CLI application is a group project by Anita Class, aimed at providing a streamlined solution for task organization and enhanced productivity.
+Task Management CLI application is a group project, aimed at providing a streamlined solution for task organization and enhanced productivity.
 This application offers a user-friendly interface for managing tasks effortlessly.
 Key features include task creation, categorization, and the assignment of priorities and due dates.
 Users can log in and utilize a variety of commands for tasks such as creating, updating, and viewing.

 ## Table of Contents